asifdanishyar/DCD_Milestone_Project/README.md

 - [W3C Markup Validation Service for HTML](https://validator.w3.org/)
 - [W3C Markup Validation Service for CSS](https://jigsaw.w3.org/css-validator/)
 - [Pep8 Online for Pyhton](http://pep8online.com/)

-### Interesting Bugs / Issue

-1. **Add Recipe function stopped working** - I encountered a very interesting bug when I made datepicker field a required field.
-I also wanted to show a feedback message to the user.
-To achieve this, I added a **JavaScript** function which I took from **Stack overflow**.
-But later I realized that **Add Recipe** function is not working.
-Since I used **Git** version control so I start going back to the previous versions of my project to find out after which commit **Add Recipe** button stopped working.
-At last I found out that its the **JavaScript** function that is causing this issue.
-So I replaced it with a **JQuery code** and solved this issue.
-2. **Recipes can be stolen / Edited** - A very interesting bug that one of my friend **Elliot Redhead** point out was that a user can steal someone else's recipe and can edit / delete.
-Although edit / delete button are ment to display only to recipe owner.
-Process of stealing recipe was;
-- First view someone else's recipe and copy the recipe ID from the URL.
-- Now open your own recipe in edit recipe page.
-- Remove your recipe's ID and paste someone else's recipe ID.
-- Press Enter now can edit someone els's recipe.
-- **Solution** - To overcome this issue I need to update my edit recipe function.
-I put a check over there that will first see if the user who is trying to access the edit recipe page is the owner of the recipe.
-If **yes** then the function will let user to proceed to edit recipe page else user will be redirected to the home page.
-3. **No Recipe Found** - If a user in session does not have any own recipe then **No Recipe Found** message is displayed but in the beginning this message has been also displayed in **All recipes**.
-To overcome this issue I need to amend my **Search Recipe** function and **My Recipes** function togeather with if statement in recipes.html.
-Credit goes to Tim who helped me to fix this issue.
-4. **Flash Messages** - Flash messages were not appearing after a delay of few seconds on **Adding Recipe**, **Updating Recipe** and **Deleting Recipe** I realized later that, I need to hide it first then delay and it worked.
-5. **Carousel** - I found out that if user keep click on or on touch screen keep pressing the **Carousel (Image Slider)** then the images starts flashing.
-I did not tried to fix it and it remains there.
-6. In the **Input form** fields, user can insert content without giving spaces as a single line entry and add the recipe in the database.
-When later this recipe is viewed then it is displayed in a weird way as text will be overlapping out of the text fields.
- To overcome this I need to either add some complex Regular Expressions to the pattern or some keystroke queries using JavaScript, that I left for future.

 ## Deployment to Heroku